applied-ai-lab/ramp-sim/README.md

 # RAMP - Sim: A Benchmark for Evaluating Robotic Assembly Manipulation and Planning
-A repository containing the simulation component of the RAMP benchmark
+A repository containing the simulation component of the [RAMP benchmark](https://sites.google.com/oxfordrobotics.institute/ramp).

 ![Teaser figure](./media/simulation.png)